 We have regular reviews by PSCAI to consider the suitability of the firm's audit methodology and quality of audit assignments.

-The last external quality assurance review of Grant Thornton took place in November 2015, this covered PIEs.
-The CARB Quality Assurance Committee assigned a grading of B. CARB award a grade of B under the following circumstances:
+The last external quality assurance review of Grant Thornton took place in November 2015, this covered public interest entities.